Holy Sponge

 The Holy Sponge is one of the Instruments of the Passion of Jesus.
 It was dipped in vinegar (ὄξος; in some translations sour wine), most likely posca, a regular beverage of Roman soldiers, and offered to Jesus to drink from during the Crucifixion, according to Matthew 27:48, Mark 15:36, and John 19:29.

 History

 Jerusalem

-An object thought to be the Holy Sponge was venerated in Israel, in the Upper Room of the Constantinian basilica, where Sophronius of Jerusalem spoke of it c.
+An object thought to be the Holy Sponge was venerated in the Holy Land, in the Upper Room of the Constantinian basilica, where Sophronius of Jerusalem spoke of it c.
 600 AD:

 Rome

 In the Basilica di San Giovanni in Laterano in Rome, a brown sponge is venerated.
 Other pieces of sponge are present at the following: